FAQs

 Online

 Figure out what motivates the teacher.
 Is this just a short-term side hustle or do they teach because it is their passion and calling?
-Your student needs longevity and consistency to improve.
-Therefore, ask a few questions.
+Your student needs longevity and consistency to grow.
+A great teacher won’t be intimidated by an opportunity to prove their worth and value.
+Therefore, ask questions.

 What made you want to teach?